 What is sepsis?

-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction, and/or amputations.